world-zero/world-zero/doc/README.md

 ## Exceptions

-Most, if not all, properties will throw `ArgumentException`s on a sad or bad path.
+Most, if not all, properties will throw `ArgumentException`s on a sad or bad path, excluding the `ArgumentNullException` usage.
 Most, if not all, other classes will follow suit.

 `ArgumentException` is thrown when the user of some code does something bad.
 `InvalidOperationException` is thrown when an unreachable case is reached,